worktoolsio/okfounder/README.md

 ![image](https://user-images.githubusercontent.com/965059/69821009-5f80e380-11fa-11ea-99a1-29b5bc5405fb.png)

+### Getting started

+1. Fork this repo
+2. Clone it to your machine
+3. Run `yarn install`
+4. Run `yarn start`
+5. Get creating!

 ### The output

-- Fork this repo and make your changes there.
+- You should have forked this repo and make your changes there.
 Once you're done, make a PR back into this repo (see [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork))
 - We'd like to be able to run this ourselves, so please don't add any dependencies to services on your machine.
 Adding new node modules is fine though!